 Fields must be enclosed with an outfield fence.
-Outfield fences for the Little League Division must be a maximum of 225 feet from home plate and a minimum of 195 feet; for 9- and 10- and 11-divisions, a maximum of 225 feet and a minimum of 180 feet; for Intermediate (50-70) Division, a maximum of 300 feet and a minimum of 225 feet; for Junior League, a maximum of 350 feet and a minimum of 250 feet; for Senior League and Big League, a maximum of 420 feet and a minimum of 280 feet.
-Tournament Directors should not permit portable outfield fences to exceed 200 feet [250 feet for Intermediate (50-70) Division; and 300 feet for Junior/Senior/Big League Baseball].
+Outfield fences for the Little League Division must be a maximum of 225 feet from home plate and a minimum of 195 feet; for 8- to 10- and 9- to 11-Divisions, a maximum of 225 feet and a minimum of 180 feet; for Intermediate (50-70) Division, a maximum of 300 feet and a minimum of 225 feet; for Junior League, a maximum of 350 feet and a minimum of 250 feet; for Senior

+League, a maximum of 420 feet and a minimum of 280 feet.
+Tournament Directors should not permit portable outfield fences to exceed 200 feet [250 feet for Intermediate (50-70) Division; and 300 feet for Junior/Senior League Baseball].
 Conventional dirt mounds are approved for tournament play.
 A Little League approved artificial mound is permitted at the District level.
 A request to use an artificial mound for the Section tournament level and above may be submitted to the Tournament Committee in Williamsport (through the District Administrator/Tournament Director and Regional Office).
 An artificial mound must not be used at the Section level and above unless approved in writing by the Tournament Committee for a specific tournament site/level, and only for the current year.
 The Tournament Director or assistant shall judge fitness of the playing field before the game starts.

-9- and 10- and 11-Year-Old Divisions, Little League: The on-deck batter's position is not permitted.
+8- to 10- and 9- to 11-Year-Old Divisions, Little League: The on-deck batter's position is not permitted.